Bill Text — Dec 22, 2014

 To establish the Mountains to Sound Greenway National Heritage Area in the State of Washington, and for other purposes.

 The bill’s title was written by its sponsor.

 This is the first step in the legislative process.

 Reported by Committee

-The “H.R.” in “H.R.
-1785” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+1785”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.